 Hello Go is our cleaning pocket rocket and your added layer of protection.
 When Hello Go dries it forms a layer of microscopic pins that attract, pierce and kill pathogens.
 This patented technology means Hello Go is free of alcohol which can dry out the skin.
 Hello Go is food-grade, water-based and gentle - in fact, it has a neutral pH similar to that of water (water has a pH of 7 and Hello Go has a pH of 6.9), which means that it won't affect the pH of your vagina.
 Once Hello Go dries it forms an antimicrobial layer that lasts for 24 hours.

-Staining of your menstrual cup can happen.
-But don’t worry.
-We’ve got you covered!
-Prevention is the best way to keep stains at bay and that means rinsing your menstrual cup with cold water each time you remove it and empty the contents.
-Also, make sure that you flush out the suction holes as well as rinse the base and around the lettering on the cup.
-If you use hot water stains can set—so again, cold water is the best way to prevent staining.
+Stains can happen.
+Prevention is the best way to keep stains at bay – so rinse your menstrual cup with cold water each time you remove it.
+Make sure that you flush out the suction holes and rinse the base and around the lettering on the cup.
+It’s important to use cold water first because hot water can actually set stains in!

 Comments will be approved before showing up.